12 restaurants to take someone on a date when funds are tight

 Sofra, Dublin 1

 Turkish grill house Sofra is just off Henry Street, so you can distract yourself with some window shopping beforehand if you're feeling nervous.
 You can go all out with a mixed grill platter for two with bread and mezzes for €55, or eat as you go with grill specials priced at €15-€18, and kebab plates €13.50.
-They don't sell alcohol but they do allow free corkage so yet another saving to be had.
+They don't sell alcohol and though it's been printed elsewhere that they allow free corkage, they've since confirmed that they don't.
 Read our once over here.

 Biang Biang, Dublin 1